Distance Education

 In order to pass the course, VOD students must submit VOD weekly submissions.
 The purpose of these submissions is to demonstrate thoughtful engagement with the class material.

-For every week of the course, by 11:59pm each Monday, as a VOD student you will submit to the class discussion board [for example] a report (300 written words or 2-3 minute audio or video) that:
+For every week of the course, by 11:59pm each Monday, as a VOD student you will submit to the class discussion a

 1) affirms you have watched the required recording for the last seven days;